Hambridge - River Kennet

 This venue stretches for about 400 yards from just upstream of the farm buildings to the pinch point where the river is very close to the canal.
 Due to vegetation, there is a limited number of accessible swims on this stretch.

 The river is generally shallow, and flows strongly, with some varying depths, eddies, slacks and other features especially where the river Lambourn flows in.
 The stock is mostly roach and dace, with chub, grayling and brown trout.
 The stretch once produced some mid-sized barbel but these are now sadly few and far between.
 Fishing is from the south bank only.
-Trotting with a loafer float can account for good mixed catches
+Trotting with a loafer float can account for good mixed catches.

 Special Rules for this fishery: